stolk/hsvbench/README.md

 The fast implementation is after this hacker news comment: https://news.ycombinator.com/item?id=21158888

+This version can actually be written as an expression, so does not even need an algorithm!

 ```
 #define CLAMP01(x) ( (x) < 0 ?
 0 : ( x > 1 ?
 1 : (x) ) )